ajitagupta/motivationforeverybody/README.md

 Inevitable success is the best success of all—and it will happen when you set your goal, forget your goal, and focus on working your process.

+So what is the best way to say no to yourself?
+It’s easy: Stop saying “can’t” and start saying “don’t.”
+It works.
+Science says so.
+Researchers conducted a study:
+1. YOU CAN’T MAKE EXCUSES TO YOURSELF.
+2. YOU COME ACROSS AS MORE CONFIDENT.
+3. YOU WON’T GET AS MUCH PUSHBACK ON YOUR
+RESOLUTIONS.

+# Happiness Comes to Serial Achievers
+So go ahead.
+Be a professional serial achiever.
+Embrace your “and.”
+Take the steps that let you include an “and” in the way you describe yourself professionally.

+Think about what you do well, or would like to do well, and, most important, would really enjoy doing.
+Don’t choose an “and” you feel you should choose.
+Pick a side hustle your inner twenty-year-old will love.
+Being a serial achiever is a chance to explore, to delve, to expand, even to indulge—but with a purpose.

+Maybe starting a small business on the side would be fun.
+Maybe teaching or consulting or working part time or volunteering or going back to school would be fun.
+It doesn’t matter what “and” you choose, as long as it is something you really want to do.
+Then you get to recharge and refresh, pick up new perspectives, and bring certain skills back to your primary role . . . or roles.

+The beauty of serial achievement is that over time you become more than one thing.
+You can be a Web designer and a musician and an athlete . . . and then you can become something else as well, knowing that when you have achieved a certain level of skill or experience you can work to achieve something else.
+Plus, the skill you gain will not be wasted if or when you move on to another pursuit.
+Except for unusual skills—like tech skills, which are constantly on the verge of becoming obsolete even for full-time programmers and developers—the skills you gain will stay in your tool kit.
+While over time you will naturally lose some degree of proficiency, you will always retain the core skill and will be able to quickly tune yourself up again if necessary.
+Think of it this way: Strength is hard to build the first time, but regaining strength lost is much easier.

+If you’re not happy, rethink your definition of success.
+The one you have is not working for you.
+You can’t have it all.
+You shouldn’t want to have it all because that’s the best way to wind up unhappy and unfulfilled.
+But you can have a lot more than you currently do, whether what you want more of is professional or personal success.
+So start pursuing the goals that will make you happy.

+That’s another thing no one tells you about goals.
+You may want it to be one way—the way that lets you pursue anything you want without regard to money or health or relationships—but it’s the other way.
+And it always will be.
+Just ask anyone who ignored the basics in his life (it’s almost always men) to pursue a goal . . . only to feel empty and hollow because the “trophy” on the mantel came at too high a cost.
+Happiness requires evenly balancing your multiple nonnegotiable goals, blending in a negotiable goal where appropriate . . . and never, ever forgetting to self-evaluate along the way to ensure the balance never gets out of whack.
+For brief periods of time it’s okay if that balance is off, but do that for long, and everything falls apart: your motivation, your confidence, your small successes— and ultimately, your happiness.

+Because success isn’t truly success . . . unless you’re happy.

+To make it simple, answer these two questions.
+Are You Comfortable Financially?
+Are You Relatively Fit and Healthy?